 Because there are so few studies about this dietary modality in pregnancy, we have an incomplete understanding of its effects.
 The work of this dissertation seeks to broaden the understanding of how the timing of eating and GDF15 elevations during pregnancy can impact both parent and child health using both preclinical and human observational methods.
 Chapter 2 seeks to characterize the effect of TRF of a chow diet during gestation in a mouse model on maternal body weight, food intake, estrus cyclicity and fertility, insulin sensitivity, and early postnatal health indicators.
 In Chapter 3, I use a Gdf15 knockout mouse model to evaluate the impact of GDF15 on maternal food intake, gestational weight gain, insulin sensitivity, lactation, and pup postnatal growth.
 In chapter 4, I use data from an observational cohort study of human pregnancy to assess the relationship between self-reported timing of eating and fasting duration and mid-gestation oral glucose tolerance test values and infant birth weight.
-Finally, in chapter 5, I evaluate the effect of gestational TRF on the offspring from dams in chapter 2 from weaning, until adulthood, and in response to a high-fat, high-sucrose diet in both sexes.
+Finally, in chapter 5, I evaluate the effect of gestational TRF on the offspring from dams in chapter 2 from weaning until adulthood, and in response to a high-fat, high-sucrose diet in both sexes.
 These studies together implicate the timing of eating and fasting duration as critical contributors to perinatal health outcomes in both animal model and human participants.

 Gestational early time-restricted feeding results in mild maternal glycemic differences, reduced litter sizes, and pup survival